 Katt Williams: Great America

-Great America isn't Katt Williams' best special — that would be The Pimp Chronicles, one of the greatest specials of all time — but it contains a 12-minute chunk where he talks in detail about Jacksonville, Florida, that's maybe the most attention anyone has ever paid that city on an international platform.
+Great America isn't Katt Williams' best special — that would be The Pimp Chronicles, one of the greatest specials of all time — but it contains a 12-minute chunk where he talks in detail about Jacksonville, Florida, and it's maybe the most attention anyone has ever paid that city on an international platform.
 You will come away from the special knowing more about Jacksonville than you ever thought you would know, and you will appreciate it.
-Only Katt Williams would put something like the Jacksonville chunk in a Netflix special, and that's why he's one of the greatest comics alive.
+Only Katt Williams could or would put something like the Jacksonville chunk in a Netflix special, and that's why he's one of the greatest comics alive.
 Ask any comedian you know about the Jacksonville chunk, and they'll be like "That was incredible."
 It's legendary.
 He's a legend.
 He's not even from Jacksonville.

 Ali Wong: Baby Cobra

 Ali Wong has put out two stand-up specials for Netflix, Baby Cobra and Hard Knock Wife.
-She looks like she's about to go into labor in both of them, which makes her throat-punchingly filthy comedy even funnier.
+She looks like she's about to go into labor in both of them, which makes her filthy comedy even funnier.
 We've heard women talk frankly about sex before, but never from Wong's feminist, Asian American, hip-hop loving perspective.
 Both of her specials are excellent, but start with her debut, 2016's Baby Cobra, because it still feels like lightning striking (and Hard Knock Wife kinda feels like a sequel).
 No one else could tell the joke she tells in Baby Cobra about wanting to crush a white man's head between her thighs.
 Watching the special is watching her invent her own subgenre of "Ali Wong comedy."

 John Mulaney: Kid Gorgeous

 John Mulaney is old-school in his presentation: a reasonably handsome white man in a suit whose primary goal is to entertain through observations and stories.
 He's a throwback compared to some other people on this list.
-But the thing is, he's so damn good at stand-up comedy it's preposterous.
+But the thing is, he's so unbelievably good at stand-up comedy.
 Like, how is he able to do so many distinct voices that still all sound like him?
 How does someone get so good at measuring out the rhythm of a sentence?
 He's a master of the form in a way that most comics of his generation are not.
 And his old-school craft belies how weird and personal his material can get.
 All of his specials are excellent, but his newest, Kid Gorgeous, is the most fully realized, even down to the way the camera follows Mulaney's Ichabod Crane-like movements.

 Hannah Gadsby: Nanette